 Request an Appointment Find a Doctor

-The Indiana University Health Ball Memorial Hospital Cancer Center provides comprehensive cancer treatment for Indiana's East Central region.
+The Indiana University Health Ball Memorial Cancer Center provides comprehensive cancer treatment for Indiana's East Central region.
 We focus on prevention, early detection and treatment and are committed to making progress against cancer, as demonstrated by our dedication to clinical research.

 Our multidisciplinary team—including medical oncologists, radiation oncologists, surgeons, dietitians, physical therapists, chaplains, social workers and pharmacists—develops an effective, personalized treatment plan for your needs.
 We offer the highly advanced technologies and the latest treatment options including: